 The Letter of Intent is available on the Manitoba Agriculture website during an open call.
-Go to https://www.manitoba.ca/scap/scienceresearch/research.html
+Go to www.manitoba.ca/agriculture and click on Sustainable CAP.

-Manitoba Agriculture will publish deadline dates through the Sustainable CAP website and social media channels.
+Manitoba Agriculture will publish deadline dates through the Growing Manitoba Ag newsletter, the Sustainable CAP website and social media channels.